 11: The last six minutes of the opera consist mostly of Arrigo’s dying moments, Lida and Rolando’s reconciliation and the finally choral moment as the couple mourns, the chorus is excited about Italy, and Arrigo crying out “Italy is saved!” as he dies with one last golden tenor melody ***.
 Curtain.

 This opera has some glorious music, much of the score is absolutely beautiful and more advanced than anything Verdi had written to date (1849) with the possible exception of Macbeth (1847).
 The orchestration is much richer, almost Germanic, and this perhaps reflects the influence of Meyerbeer and French orchestration on Verdi following Jerusalem.
 On this recording, Carreras as Arrigo and Ricciarelli as Lida are wonderful, although he is slightly thin at times, and Ghiuselev’s cameo as Barbarossa is a highlight.
 However, the plot is just awful.
 The most glaringly obvious problems are the late introduction of the Brotherhood of Death (in Act 3!) and the fact that the opera is really just a patriotic rant with a rather idiotic love triangle.
-Lida is obviously in love with Arrigo and only his death in battle saving Italy solves her problem marriage to Rolando, who is a bit infantile himself (locking Arrigo and Lida up in a tower with a balcony overlooking the moat).
+Lida is obviously in love with Arrigo and only his death in battle saving Italy solves her problematic marriage to Rolando, who in turn stupidly locks Arrigo and Lisa in a tower overlooking the moat, seriously you didn’t think he would jump?
 Marcovaldo is a minor character but his overall contribution to the plot is as a linchpin forwarding the bizarre romantic situation.
 Arrigo is a bit of a mama’s boy (mama mia, we never meet her!) but this is acceptable because this is, after all, an Italian opera.
 The opera was initially a big success for Verdi but after the fires of independence finally died down Bataglia was one of the first Verdi operas to mostly disappear from the stage.
 There are reasons for this.
-One: the thing is just too patriotic and what isn’t about patriotism here is rather ornery.
-Two: the plot is too simple and similar to half of Verdi’s other operas, basically the only difference between this and Trovatore is that here two of the three sides of the triangle are married to each other, that and a trade off from gypsies to a (historical) Knighthood of Death (that is a mood killer).
-Three: The second and fourth acts are not long enough (being at best 15 minutes or the length of the 1812 Overture) and could be attached to the first or third acts respectively and performed as a two act, less than two hour long opera.
-And yet, Verdi gave this dim thing some of his greatest music, which says more about his love for the idea of Italy than it does his taste in libretti.
+One: the thing is just too patriotic and what isn’t about patriotism here is rather ornery even if set to tuneful music.
+Two: the plot is too simple and similar to half of Verdi’s other operas, basically the only difference between this and Trovatore is that here two of the three sides of the triangle are married to each other and instead of generic opera gypsies we have the (historical) Knighthood of Death (what a mood killer!).
+Three: The second and fourth acts are far too short, although act four is a musical triumph, and could be attached to the first and third acts respectively and performed as a two act, less than two hour long opera.
+And yet, Verdi gave this dim thing some of his greatest early music, which says more about his love for the idea of Italy than it does his taste in libretti.
 So what we have here is a work with traces of the medieval and the classical along with a preoccupation with death (including its fan society), an odd love triangle, a mommy complex, patriotism up the gah-zoo, and some of Verdi’s lushest early music.
 It must be a B+.